 1.What is a farming system in sustainable agriculture?

-A farming system integrates crops, livestock, soil, and water to create a resilient and profitable farm ecosystem.
+A farming system integrates crops, livestock, soil and water to create a balanced and resilient ecosystem.
+It focuses on long‑term sustainability, efficient resource use and improved farm income.

 2. How does sustainable agriculture help small farmers?